 Only one relevant placebo-controlled RCT was retrieved.
-In this study55, 141 steroid-dependent patients with active CD were randomized to either 25 mg/week of intramuscular MTX or placebo for 16 weeks with a concomitant daily dose of prednisolone [20 mg at initiation] that was reduced over a 3-month period [Supplementary Material, SoF Table 6].
+In this study, 141 steroid-dependent patients with active CD were randomised to either 25 mg/week of intramuscular MTX or placebo for 16 weeks, with a concomitant daily dose of prednisolone [20 mg at initiation] that was reduced over a 3-month period [Supplementary Material, SoF Table 6, available as Supplementary data at ECCO-ICC online].
 After 16 weeks, a significantly larger proportion of patients treated with MTX were in clinical remission than placebo [RR: 2.06; 95% CI: 1.09-3.89].
 The rate of treatment discontinuation for AEs [mainly liver enzyme elevations and nausea] was significantly higher in comparison with placebo [RR: 8.00; 95% CI: 1.09-58.51].
 However, this study is strongly limited by imprecision and some confounding factors, such as the concomitant use of steroids.
 No studies were found that compared MTX monotherapy versus placebo for the induction of remission of moderate-to-severe CD.
-No agreement was achieved in the Consensus regarding the use of MTX for inducing CD remission and therefore the Consensus decided to make no recommendation.
+No agreement was achieved in the Consensus regarding the use of MTX for inducing CD remission, and therefore the Consensus decided to make no recommendation.

-Three small and heterogeneous studies compared the efficacy of MTX and thiopurines for induction of remission in CD56-60 [Supplementary Material, SoF Table 7].
+Three small and heterogeneous studies compared the efficacy of MTX and thiopurines for induction of remission in CD56-60 [Supplementary Material, SoF Table 7, available as Supplementary data at ECCO-JCC online].
 These studies used different dosages and routes of administration.
-Two studies used oral MTX at doses of 16 mg/week59 and 12.5 mg/week56, and one used intravenous [IV] MTX at 25 mg/week60.
+Two studies used oral MTX at doses of 16 mg/week and 12.5 mg/week, and one used intravenous [IV] MTX at 25 mg/week.
 All patients were steroid-dependent and received systemic steroids at inclusion.
-None of the individual studies or the pooled analysis demonstrated a significant difference in the likelihood to achieve remission [RR: 0.87; 95% CI: 0.70-1.09] [Supplementary Figure 12].
+None of the individual studies or the pooled analysis demonstrated a significant difference in the likelihood to achieve remission [RR: 0.87; 95% CI: 0.70-1.09] [Supplementary Figure 12, available as Supplementary data at ECCO-JCC online].
 Although the risk of AEs is higher with MTX, the data are very sparse and the quality of evidence is very low for both outcomes.
 Accordingly, no recommendation can be made.

 Based on the current evidence, agreement on a recommendation for the use of MTX for inducing clinical remission in patients with CD could not be reached.
 However, MTX may be considered as an option for steroid-dependent patients with moderate-to-severe disease when alternative options [including surgery] cannot be used.
-The need to stop therapy in patients planning a pregnancy must be considered61.
+The need to stop therapy in patients planning a pregnancy must be considered.